Richard Farr is an author, teacher, and philosopher.

 Richard grew up in England, studied philosophy at Durham and Reading universities, has a Ph.D. in philosophy from Cornell, and taught on the faculty at Colgate University and the University of Hawaii.

-In Seattle he teaches philosophy, writing, and critical thinking as practical life skills at North Seattle College and the University of Washington's Robinson Center for Young Scholars, and volunteers with Seattle's free tutoring program The Bureau of Fearless Ideas.
+In Seattle he teaches philosophy, writing, and critical thinking as practical life skills at North Seattle College and the University of Washington's Robinson Center for Young Scholars.
+He also provides private intellectual mentoring for students and adults.

 A Growth Medium for the Whole Mind